RafaelKuebler/GoBot/README.md

 *GoSenseiBot* is a [Telegram](https://telegram.org/) bot that allows you to play the very popular game *GO* in a Telegram chat with you friends!

-*GoSenseiBot* will accept commands such as "/place a4" and send you a visualization of the game board after every move.
+*GoSenseiBot* will accept commands such as "*/place a4*" and send you a visualization of the game board after every move.

 <img alt="Start screenshot" src="https://user-images.githubusercontent.com/9216979/49282745-35360200-f490-11e8-8718-fd7966f7330d.jpeg" width="300"> <img alt="Game screenshot" src="https://user-images.githubusercontent.com/9216979/49282878-89d97d00-f490-11e8-86d9-ec2906ee5583.jpg" width="298">

 To try him out, just type **@GoSenseiBot** into your chat or add it to one of your groups!

-(Heads up: sadly, I cannot guarantee that the server will be running continuously...
-If you feel like giving it a go just contact me!)
+*Heads up: The bot is running permanently on Heroku!
+However, since I am using the free tier, the game state will not be persisted after the bot is inactive for more than 30 minutes (working on this!)*

 ## Built With